 - Reliability, Availability, and Serviceability (RAS) functionality, including - A Secure Partition Manager (SPM) to manage Secure Partitions in Secure-EL0, which can be used to implement simple management and security services. - An SDEI dispatcher to route interrupt-based SDEI events. - An Exception Handling Framework (EHF) that allows dispatching of EL3 interrupts to their registered handlers, to facilitate firmware-first error handling. - A dynamic configuration framework that enables each of the firmware images to be configured at runtime if required by the platform.
 It also enables loading of a hardware configuration (for example, a kernel device tree) as part of the FIP, to be passed through the firmware stages.
-This feature is now incorporated inside the firmware configuration framework (fconf), which is still flagged as experimental. - Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate secure system processor, or where a non-TF-A ROM expects BL2 to be loaded at EL3. - Support for the GCC, LLVM and Arm Compiler 6 toolchains. - Support for combining several libraries into a "romlib" image that may be shared across images to reduce memory footprint.
-The romlib image is stored in ROM but is accessed through a jump-table that may be stored in read-write memory, allowing for the library code to be patched. - Support for the Secure Partition Manager Dispatcher (SPMD) component as a new standard service. - Support for ARMv8.3 pointer authentication in the normal and secure worlds.
-The use of pointer authentication in the normal world is enabled whenever architectural support is available, without the need for additional build flags.
-Use of pointer authentication in the secure world remains an experimental configuration at this time and requires the BRANCH\PROTECTION option to be set to non-zero. - Position-Independent Executable (PIE) support.
+This feature is now incorporated inside the firmware configuration framework (fconf). - Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate secure system processor, or where a non-TF-A ROM expects BL2 to be loaded at EL3. - Support for the GCC, LLVM and Arm Compiler 6 toolchains. - Support for combining several libraries into a "romlib" image that may be shared across images to reduce memory footprint.
+The romlib image is stored in ROM but is accessed through a jump-table that may be stored in readwrite memory, allowing for the library code to be patched. - Support for the Secure Partition Manager Dispatcher (SPMD) component as a new standard service. - Support for ARMv8.3 pointer authentication in the normal and secure worlds.
+The use of pointer authentication in the normal world is enabled whenever architectural support is available, without the need for additional build flags. - Position-Independent Executable (PIE) support.
 Currently for BL2, BL31, and TSP, with further support to be added in a future release.